A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: Experiments

 \subsection{View Generation}

 We test MLVGMs generated views by training multiple ResNet-$50$ encoders, using SimSiam \citep{simsiam}, SimCLR \citep{simclr} (on BigBiGan, following previous work \citet{cop-gen}) and Byol \citep{byol} (on StyleGan2).
 We sample latent anchors from a truncated normal distribution: $\mathcal{N}^t(0.0, 1.0, 2.0)$ for BigBiGan and $\mathcal{N}^t(0.0, 1.0, 0.9)$ for StyleGan2.
 Positives are computed using the \textit{random} or \textit{learned} strategies, applied separately on each latent level.
-Given the views visualization of \Cref{fig:3} and the MC results reported in \Cref{tab:mc_estimation}, we fix the first latent level on BigBiGan and apply only tiny perturbations on the first two groups of StyleGan2, in order to not affect sensible semantic aspects.
-Conversely, we enhance the perturbations of the remaining levels, which alter more local details/colors.
+Given the MC results reported in \Cref{tab:mc_estimation}, we first select the latents to discard.
+These are the first latent of BigBiGan (overused) and the last latent/group in both BigBiGan and StyleGan2 (underused).
+Then, we systematically apply different perturbations to the remaining latents, observing that latents $2-5$ in BigBiGan obtain relevant semantic changes with a similar perturbation magnitude.
+For StyleGan2, we apply only tiny perturbations on the first two groups (modify shape and global transformations), and a larger perturbation on the remaining group (alters colors).
 The specific magnitudes, as well as other hyperparameters, are reported in \Cref{app:training_details}.

 The representation capabilities of the obtained encoders are compared against several methods: training on synthetic data without latent perturbations $T_{\mathbf{z}}$, the \textit{random} and \textit{learned} baselines using single latent spaces, and the upper bound of using real data ($1.28$M images for ImageNet-$1$K \citep{imagenet} and $893$K images for LSUN Cars \citep{lsun}).
 In all these scenarios, SimCLR pixel-space augmentations $T_\mathbf{x}$ are used, consisting of random cropping, horizontal flipping, grayscale, and color jittering.
 Since our ML views generate realistic color changes (see \Cref{app:qualitative}), we only partially apply $T_\mathbf{x}$ transformations on top of our positives, removing grayscale and color jittering.
 To better investigate this aspect, in \Cref{app:ablations} we further test various combinations of $T_\mathbf{x}$ coupled with our method.